miloszmisiek/ci_p1_ecocity/README.md

 - Contact Us form is in the top left corner to reduce background image cluttering.
 - The contact section is limited to max-width 2000px for UX, beyond this resolution the whitespace is added on both sides of the image, to prevent the image from extensive cropping.
 - Input fields are used to collect user's personal data with his email address.
 It will not allow user to leave the field blank or type incorrect email address format.
 - Textarea allows user to type his brief message.
-Maximum length of the message is 350 characters to force for essential message.
+Maximum length of the message is 350 characters to force for a short text.
 - Send button reverts colours when hovered with mouse pointer to attract user.
 - Contact Us form is validated only from client-site - no running server for this project.